WICG/bfcache-not-restored-reason/NotRestoredReason.md

 ### **Example-2 (cross-origin iframes)**
-If a cross-origin iframe is blocking, its reasons will be empty, and instead, the main frame will have "masked" reason.
+If a cross-origin iframe is blocking, its reasons will be null, and instead, the main frame will have "masked" reason.
 <img src="https://user-images.githubusercontent.com/4560413/138027215-b7d17251-732a-457a-8606-8f5ba5dbbf57.png" width="300" height="300">